-Montgomery 21 was a brit-pop influenced emo band from Mississauga, known for (and mostly made up of) featuring members of New Day Rising.
-Chris Gray formed the band in the fall of 1995, composing the core music on vocals and guitar, with Jeff Almond on bass and Adam Brylowski (also in New Day Rising) on drums.
+Montgomery 21 was a Canadian brit-pop influenced emo band from Mississauga, Ontario, known for featuring (and mostly made up of) members of New Day Rising.
+Vocalist and guitarist Chris Gray formed the band in the fall of 1995, composing the core music and lyrics; with Jeff Almond on bass and Adam Brylowski (former drummer of Unheard and guitarist in New Day Rising) on drums.
 The band name was influenced by a book that Chris was reading about the civil rights movement, which included a location and a chapter.
-After playing their first three shows in late 1995, Jeff left to dedicate his time fully to Acrid and was replaced by Jo-Anne Sanders, who was also playing in New Day Rising at the time.
-The band was still looking for its own sound, but when Mike DeEyre (who was playing in Louis Mistreated with Adam’s brother James) joined on keyboards during the Christmas vacation of 1995, they quickly evolved into this incredibly melodic band they became known for.
+After playing their first three shows in late 1995, Jeff left to dedicate his time fully to his grind-metalcore band Acrid; he was replaced by Jo-Anne Sanders, another member of New Day Rising.
+The band was still looking for its own sound, but when Mike DeEyre (who was playing in Louis Mistreated with Adam’s brother James Brylowksi) joined on keyboards during the Christmas vacation of 1995, they quickly evolved into this incredibly melodic band they became known for.
 It was in thanks to him that the band managed to distance themselves from being a “New Day Rising side-project”.

 The band was getting to be so good that a lot of Chris’ close friends wanted to join the band on second guitar, including Dave Buschemeyer and Mike Charette.
 But Chris was gathering a bit of an ego and wouldn’t let a second guitar player come into the band and take anything away from his fame.
 In the summer of 1997 they would go back to Signal 2 Noise and record five more songs for their second demo.
 At the studio, they were joined by Kristina Woyzbun and Natalie Woyzbun, twin sisters who recorded the violin parts on “A December’s Tale”.
 This demo also featured two samples from movies, one from “Apocalypse Now” (1979) on “A December’s Tale” and another from “Midnight Express” (1978) on track 2.
 By this time the band was incorporating influences from Neurosis and their shows were a hypnotic and progressive experience, often playing in near darkness.
 “A December’s Tale” from this recording session was used on the Goodfellow Records compilation “The Difference Between Us” (1997) and remains the only officially released song by the band.
 Apparently this second demo was never officially released because it was only half of a full-length album’s worth of material that they were working on at the time.